connexcs/docs/docs/apps/components/number.md

 ## Use Case

 1. Text Input with Number Type
-2. Number Spinner
+2. Number Validation
-3. Range Slider
+3. Custom Number Input
-4. Number Validation
+4. Number Spinner: It can be used provide a user-friendly interface for inputting quantities or values.
+You can add custom spin buttons using JavaScript.
-5. Custom Number Input
+5. Range Slider: Based on the drag position, calculate the new min and max values for the range and update the underlying "number" element's value and attribute accordingly.

 Examples mat include: